 Our Consulting Team brings a professional dedication to our Gondola, Cable Car and Aerial Lift planning, engineering and feasibility study projects:

 ROGER GARDNER (Principal) founded Eco-Transit and has over 35 years of experience as an Aerial Cable Transit executive, designer and project manager in gondolas and cable cars; he has set up engineering offices and manufacturing facilities in the U.S. for several major European ropeway manufacturers.
 Gardner has a wealth of experience in both urban oriented and mountain resort aerial cableway operations, planning, environmental integration and construction.
 He also has relevant experience in station oriented development for urban gondola systems as well as resort property and amenity planning and design.
 Roger started his career at several Colorado ski resorts in the mountain operations and planning departments; he then moved into the ski lift and aerial cableway sector holding management positions with several ropeway manufacturing / engineering firms.
 He was the U.S. President of one of the largest worldwide aerial cableway manufacturers before founding Eco-Transit as an independent aerial gondola and cable car consultancy.
-He has collaborated on numerous projects with ropeway manufacturers including Doppelmayr, Leitner-Poma, Ctec, Partek, Von Roll, Arcelor, Teufelberger, STM, CWA and Sigma; and with major architectural and real estate firms for station area design and development projects.
+He has collaborated on numerous projects with ropeway manufacturers including Bartholet, Doppelmayr, Leitner-Poma, Ctec, Partek, Von Roll, Arcelor, Teufelberger, STM, CWA and Sigma; and with major architectural and real estate firms for station area design and development projects.
 Gardner has authored numerous planning and design feasibility studies for resort and urban development that focus on aerial cable car systems and urban gondolas as public transit.
-Gardner has been directly involved with the planning, design, project management and construction of over 100 lift systems and aerial cableways worldwide.
+Mr. Gardner has been directly involved with the planning, design, project management and construction of over 100 lift systems and aerial cableways worldwide.

 MARK DOMAN, PE (Engineering Director) is a recognized expert for all types of lifts and aerial cable systems and has over 35 years of experience in manufacturing, engineering, inspection, design, commissioning, project management and certification in the automotive, theme park, ski lift and aerial cableway industries.
 Mark served as the Chief Aerial Ropeway Inspector for the State of Michigan for 15 years with responsibility for 350 lifts and ropeway systems.
 He is a registered Professional Engineer for tramways in multiple States and Canada.
 Mark was the former Engineering Director of one of the largest worlwide aerial cableway manufacturers, with full responsibility for the design engineering, project management and certification of all aerial cable car, gondola and lift projects in North America.
 He has consulted for a number of diverse engineering teams in the preparation of design and feasibility studies for public and private clients and has managed numerous aerial cableway construction and commissioning projects.
 Doman serves on the (ANSI) B77.1 Standards for Tramways Committee and on OITAF International Ropeways Organization committees.